Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Experiments

 \subsubsection{Evaluation and Metrics}

-Recent research has shown the capability of LLM to emulate human judgment and effectively evaluate content~\cite{chan2023chateval,li2024llms,adlakha2024evaluating}.
-In this work, to evaluate quantitatively, we use both LLM and human evaluations.
+Recent research has shown the capability of LLM to emulate human judgment and effectively evaluate content~\cite{li2024llms,adlakha2024evaluating}.
+In this work, we evaluate quantitatively using both LLM and human evaluations.

-\textbf{In LLM evaluation}, we propose metrics to evaluate the performance of Explicit User-specified Objectives (EUOs), Implicit Interpretive Objectives (IIOs), and their overall optimization.
-In other words, these are designed to evaluate how well different methods address Hybrid Multi-Objective Optimization (HMOO) and creative diversity in short-term CNLG.
-Firstly, for EUOs, we design Explicit multi-objective Completeness (\textbf{EC}) and Standard Deviation based EC (\textbf{EC\_std}):
+\textbf{In LLM evaluation}, we propose metrics to evaluate explicit user-specified objectives (EUOs), implicit reliability objectives (IROs), and their joint optimization, and to measure how well different methods perform in the short-term CNLG task.
+Firstly, for EUOs, we design \emph{\underline{e}xplicit multi-objective \underline{c}ompleteness} (\textbf{EC}) and its standard deviation(\textbf{EC\_std}):

-where $s_{i,j}$ and $w_{i,j}$ denote the score and user weight for the the $j$-th objective of $i$-th sample, with $m$ EUOs and $N$ samples. $s_{i,j}$ is scored by LLM.
-Higher EC implies better performance in achieving multi-EUOs.
-EC\_std quantifies the balance of multi-EUOs' performance via standard deviation, where a lower score means better.
-Secondly, we evaluate different IIOs' performance, using \textbf{ACC}, \textbf{CRC}, \textbf{LR}, which separately measure hallucination degree, semantic quality (comprehensiveness, relevance, clarity), and logical consistency.
-For all of them, a higher score indicates better performance.
-Subsequently, we compute Implicit Multi-Objective Completeness (\textbf{IC}) and Standard Deviation based IC (\textbf{IC\_std}).
-IC is the average of ACC, CRC, and LR.
-IC\_std is their standard deviation.
-Higher IC indicates better multi-IIO performance, while lower IC\_std reflects more balanced and stable results.
-The following describes the method for calculating IC\_std:
+where $s_{i,j}$ and $w_{i,j}$ denote the score and user weight for the $j$-th objective of $i$-th sample, with $m$ EUOs across $N$ samples.
+Higher EC indicates better performance in satisfying EUOs, while a lower EC\_std indicates better balance across EUOs.
+For IROs, we adopt \textbf{ACC}, \textbf{CRC}, and \textbf{LC}, which measure hallucination degree, semantic quality (comprehensiveness, relevance, clarity), and logical consistency, respectively.
+Higher scores indicate better performance.
+We further define \emph{\underline{i}mplicit multi-objective \underline{c}ompleteness} (\textbf{IC}) as the average of ACC, CRC, and LC, and \textbf{IC\_std} as their standard deviation:

-where $\bar{s}_i$ is the mean of the $i$-th sample’s scores on ACC, CRC, and LR, with $s_{i,k}$ denoting the score for the $k$-th objective.
-Finally, from a holistic view, we provide Comprehensive Multi-Objective Completeness (\textbf{CC}), Standard Deviation-based CC (\textbf{CC\_std}), and Diversity (\textbf{DIV}).
-CC averages EC and IC; CC\_std averages their standard deviations.
-DIV scores uniqueness across methods for the result of each sample, where if it appears in other methods, it scores 0; otherwise, 1.
-Higher DIV indicates better diversity.
-CC\_std is calculated as follows:
+where $\bar{s}_i$ is the mean score of the $i$-th sample across ACC, CRC, and LC, with $s_{i,k}$ denoting the score for the $k$-th implicit objective.
+Higher IC indicates better IROs performance, while lower IC\_std reflects more balanced results.
+Finally, from a holistic perspective, we define \emph{\underline{c}omprehensive multi-objective \underline{c}ompleteness} (\textbf{CC}) as the average of EC and IC, \textbf{CC\_std} as their corresponding standard deviations.